 Slate Funeral Home is honored to serve the family of Mr. Alton A. Coble.
 Online condolences may be offered at www.slatefh.com.

-To send flowers to Alton's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Alton Arlie Coble, please visit our floral store.

 Second Harvest Food Bank